futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 ```

 ### Configure
-You can configure the WebApiEndpoint in the *Configure* method
+You can *optionally* configure the WebApiEndpoint in the *Configure* method

 ```csharp
 public void Configure(RouteGroupBuilder groupBuilder, WebApiEndpointVersion webApiEndpointVersion)